Various vehicles

 Large HD battery

-Super bright additional interior light above mirror, as well as courtesy light package
+Super bright additional interior light above mirror, as well as courtesy

 No rear door handle to latch rods